Editor’s Note: This post has been updated with refreshed content and links.

 Remember how I said your agency can never die?

-That’s true, but your motivation to keep it alive can subside.
+That’s true, but your motivation to keep it alive can fade over time.

 To prevent this, we’ve been extremely good at auditing ourselves and our processes.

 When I had the time, I was feverishly writing our content and guest posting.
 When I got too busy, we started paying our writers $300/post.

 And these were good posts too!

 Don’t get me wrong.
-Praying is great, just not as a business strategy.
+Praying is great, just not as an agency growth strategy.

-Once I saw (aka audited) that no one was actually finding us organically or even converting from our content after three months, I decided to change things up:
+Once I audited (aka “saw”) that no one was actually converting through our content or even finding us organically after three months, I decided to change things up:

 - We started paying our writers $600/post to go more in-depth

-- I started making the time to write more
+- I started making time to write more

 - We brought on a person whose only job is to promote our content…

 - …And a person whose only job is to help our SEO

 - We started caring about link-building

 We did the same thing for our onboarding process, our hand-offs, our weekly client reports, and the list keeps growing.

 I purposely make our team comfortable to trust me (as I should) to truly tell me how they feel.
 We’ve had some great heart to hearts (on the business and on the personal side), so that I can audit myself.

 Some questions you can start asking yourself are: